More Tramways of Germany

 - 15 days from £2,450pp

 Sunday 12 May to Sunday 26 May 2024

 Another selection of Germany’s tram networks both small and large.
-This year we head to Hannover, Bremen, Braunschweig, Berlin, Frankfurt am Oder, Cottbus, Erfurt, Jena and Leipzig.
+This year we head to Hannover, Bremen, Braunschweig, Berlin, Frankfurt an der Oder, Cottbus, Erfurt, Jena and Leipzig.